rueedlinger/hive-udf/README.md

 	SELECT findPlace('Wandering through bern’s UNESCO-protected Old Town can be a magical experience') FROM DUAL;

 	-- should return --> Zürich
-	SELECT findPlaceLevensthein('I like zuerich', 1) FROM DUAL;
+	SELECT findPlaceLevensthein('i like zuerich', 5) FROM DUAL;